 Dangerous Acts: Transgression and Collective Feeling in Greek Drama|

 The first plays in the history of theater are a form of mass entertainment in democratic Athens--full of action, music, and dancing.
-At the same time, they stage transgressive acts, such as murder and illicit sex, that raise questions for their audiences about warfare, gender relations, and the assessment of responsibility, guilt, and justice on both the personal and the collective level.
-This course will involve reading the Greek plays along with ancient critical works and modern adaptations to consider questions such as, How do the Greek plays engage their audiences intellectually and emotionally, aesthetically and ideologically?
+At the same time, they stage transgressive acts, like murder and illicit sex, that raise questions for their audiences about warfare, gender relations, and the assessment of responsibility, guilt, and justice on both the personal and the collective level.
+This course will involve reading the Greek plays along with ancient critical works and modern adaptations to consider questions such as: How do the Greek plays engage their audiences intellectually and emotionally, aesthetically and ideologically?
 How do ancient poets and philosophers evaluate audience responses and theater itself?
 How do contemporary dramatists stage the ancient plays to thrill and challenge modern audiences?

 ||Gen Ed Area Dept: